HydraMeshnet/developer-portal/glossary.md

 ## Witness Statement

-The complete testimony to be signed, containing the claim, the constraints and a nonce.
+The complete testimony to be signed, containing the claim, the constraints, and a nonce.

 ```json
 # Example